frederictost/images_annotation_programme/README.md

 ## Customization

 ### Configuration
-To custom directories, edit the PHP file inc/configuration.php
+To customize the directories used, edit the PHP file inc/configuration.php

 ### Images
 Images to be annotated are located in data/images/collection_01/part_1 and data/images/collection_01/part_2